TheOld/vscode-fluent-ui/README.md

 1. Run VSCode as admin.
     1. This is important, the extension won't work otherwise
-2. Install extension from [Marketplace](https://marketplace.visualstudio.com/items?itemName=leandro-rodrigues.fluent-ui-vscode)
+2. Install the extension from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=leandro-rodrigues.fluent-ui-vscode)
+    1. Optiona: Go to settings and adjust the colors (this can be done at any time)
-3. Run `> Fluent UI: Enable` and reload
+3. Run `> Fluent UI: Enable` and reload when prompted

 > VSCode will display a notification saying that the installtion is corrupt.
 That's normal, VSCode
 > sees the installation as corrupt because the HTML (workbench.html) file is now changed.